For the health and safety of our patrons and staff, we are following guidelines and precautions which meet or exceed health department guidelines.

 Yes, you may pick up another person’s materials as long as you can verify their information.
 You will need the library card of the person whose items you are picking up as well as their name, address, phone number, and birthday.

-We are holding all returned items separately from others for at least 4 days prior to checking them back into the Library’s collection and making them available to other customers, which is recommended by the CDC guidelines.
+Effective June 16, 2021, Trails Regional Library will no longer quarantine returned library material.
 Hard-surface materials like DVDs and CDs will be wiped down if extra cleaning is needed.
 It is not necessary for patrons to clean materials prior to returning them.
-High-touch surfaces are being regularly cleaned throughout the day.

 First, consider switching to digital materials for the time being. eAudiobooks and eBooks, as well as streaming music and videos, are available through the Library’s website.